 You Are Your Own Worst Enemy

-When it comes to performing magic, there a more hurdles than you can throw a deck of cards at.
-However, one hurdle will be the most difficult one to scale, especially since you’ll have to climb it several times in your magical career.
-Your own self doubt.
+When it comes to performing magic, there are more hurdles than you can throw a deck of cards at, and it rarely helps, believe me, I've tried.
+However, one barrier will be the most difficult one to scale, especially since you'll have to climb it several times in your magical career.
+Your own self-doubt.

 "You're not good enough to learn that, it's far too difficult!"